Training climbers to screen a fence

-Viburnums have been popular in Australia for decades as a screening plant.
+Viburnums have been popular in Australia for decades as a fast-growing hedge.
 A good choice is the Viburnum tinus, a small leaf evergreen that grows to about 3.5 metres.
 The larger leaf Sweet Viburnum has large shiny emerald leaves and produces white fragrant flowers and small red berries.
 It enjoys milder conditions but not heavy frost and also reaches a height of around three to four metres.

 Bamboo is a hardy choice if you want to fill in a small area and increase privacy.
 It's very important to choose a clumping bamboo variety, which is easier to keep under control than the running varieties, which spread quickly.
 A moderate grower, it will take one to two years to start maturing but once established it will grow up to four metres.

-With its glossy green leaves and pretty white flowers, the Little Gem Magnolia is a popular screening option that grows well in most parts of Australia.
+With its glossy green leaves and pretty white flowers, the Little Gem magnolia is a popular screening option that grows well in most parts of Australia.
 Little Gem can grow up to four metres high and 2.5 metres wide, provided it is planted in well-draining soil in either full sun or part shade.

-Known for their hardiness, bottlebrushes are a popular Australian native that can work well as a screening plant.
+Known for their hardiness, bottlebrushes are a popular Australian native tree that can work well as a screening plant.
 Depending on the variety, bottlebrushes can grow up to 10 metres high and thrive in most areas.